 Types of Roofs

 Asphalt/Shingle Roof – These roofs used to be the most common, and for good reason.
 They were relatively inexpensive and they lasted for quite a while.
 But now … they’re not considered to be as long-lasting as they once were.
 That’s not because they last a shorter amount of time than they used to, but because newer roofs are able to last a great deal longer.
 These shingles are starting to get a little out of date, but they do have some unique style options.
-These roofs are only designed to last about 20 years (or maybe up to 30).
+These roofs are typically designed to last about 20-30 years (and sometimes 50, depending on the material).
 To check out a variety of all the shingles we use, take a closer look into the manufacturer, Owens Corning shingles.

 Stone Coated Roof